garbados/couchdb/share/doc/src/replicator.rst

         "_replication_state_time":  1297974122
     }

-Now without stopping and restarting CouchDB, you change the name of the replicator database to ``another_replicator_db``:
+Now without stopping and restarting Cloudant, you change the name of the replicator database to ``another_replicator_db``:

 .. code-block:: bash